nycbeardo/weather-app/README.md

 # Tailwind Weather App

-A react app that shows you the current forecaste in the city you type in.
+A react app that shows you the current forecast in the city you type in.

 Interface designed using TailwindCSS